datacarpentry/spreadsheet-ecology-lesson/01-format-data.md

 We're going to take a messy version of the survey data and clean it up.

-- Download the data by clicking [here](https://www.dropbox.com/s/5ncuacnd3arjitc/survey_data_tabs.xls?dl=0)
+- Download the data by clicking [here](http://files.figshare.com/2236371/survey_data_spreadsheet_messy.xls) to get it from FigShare.

 - Open up the data in a spreadsheet program

-- You can see that there are two tabs.
-Two field assistants conducted the surveys, one in 2013 and one in 2014, and they both kept track of the data in their own way.
+- You can see that there are four tabs.
+We're going to start with 1977 and 1978.
+Two field assistants conducted the surveys, one in 1977 and one in 1978, and they both kept track of the data in their own way.
 Now you're the person in charge of this project and you want to be able to start doing statistics with the data.

 - With the person next to you, work on the messy data so that a computer will be able to understand it.
-Clean up the 2013 and 2014 tabs, and put them all together in one spreadsheet.
+Clean up the 1977 and 1978 tabs, and put them all together in one spreadsheet.

 > **Important** Do not forget of our first piece of advice, the